sbuckner6/piano-player/README.md

 7. Run `python main.py`
 8. Navigate to http://localhost:5000
 9. Click the piano
-10. If you don't hear anything or get an error, just refresh
+10. If you don't hear anything or get an error, just refresh (I'm still investigating this bug)